 Step Six: Once you’re happy that the shingles are laid and fitting to the ridgeline, place detail strip centrally over the ridge.
 Secure with sealant adhesive and nail in place with 30mm clout nails.

-Take a look at our other roofing guides for more info on repairing and building a long lasting roof.
 If you have any questions, don’t hesitate to get in touch with a member of the BC Profiles team.